 Economics introduces students to the principles, models, and conditions that influence how consumers, businesses, governments, and workers make and evaluate economic decisions.
 The course places emphasis on microeconomics concepts and quantitative reasoning as students employ logic, mathematics, and technology to interpret basic statistics and apply economic analysis.
 It also features macroeconomics topics and personal financial literacy content in addition to core concepts including scarcity and opportunity costs, supply and demand, market structures, competition, and behavioral economics.

-Students will engage in flipped and adaptive learning to drive understanding of their own mastery.
+Students will engage in flipped learning to drive understanding of their own mastery.
 In addition, they will collaborate with peers in class discussions and problem-solving exercises to apply and extend their knowledge of economics concepts.
 By the end of the course, students will possess deeper comprehension of a highly complex and evolving world tied to entrepreneurship, business, and daily life.

 Please note: The OnRamps Economics course will be piloted in select districts during the 2023-2024 academic year.
 The course will become widely available to district partners for implementation in the 2024-2025 academic year.